TheBestCo/bestprice-360/index.rst

 Place the following snippet right before closing the ``</body>`` tag (not inside ``<head>``).

-NOTE: The snippet need to be added to the product page and to the cart page.
-Ideally, though, it should be added to all pages.
+NOTE: The snippet must be added to product pages, cart pages, and the checkout success / thank-you (order confirmation) page.
+On the success page, emit ``addOrder`` and at least one ``addProduct`` only after the purchase is confirmed; installing the loader only on product and cart pages cannot register completed orders.
+Ideally, the snippet should be added to all pages and should always be served.

 Make sure you replace the ``BESTPRICE_360_KEY_HERE`` with the BestPrice 360 key provided by the BestPrice Team.